 Still, it must have taken guts for Sister Evangelina to stick with a group of women so at odds with her personality.
 And it must have taken guts for Nathanael to follow the Messiah when Jesus knew all about him – including the particularly unflattering remark about Jesus’ hometown he had just made!
 Disciples in Jesus’ time were itinerant, just like their teachers – they followed them around the countryside, traveling and living together.
 That’s some close quarters for someone who can read you like a book!
 Every uncharitable thought you have, every selfish impulse, every grumble about “When is this guy gonna be done preaching so we can EAT?” will be exposed – yet for some reason, Nathanael says yes.

-In a way, though, it makes a lot of sense – there is also freedom in knowing that you belong in the inner circle despite – or rather, including – your foibles and follies and fuck-ups.
+In a way, though, it makes a lot of sense – there is also freedom in knowing that you belong in the inner circle despite – or rather, including – your foibles and follies and all your mistakes.
 Whatever you thought would exclude you – would keep you from acceptance, from doing meaningful work, from belonging, from love – is a non-issue.
 There is a deep power in that kind of unconditional honesty – I think it’s why places like AA meetings speak so powerfully to the people who find their way there.
 They are reminders that you are not just okay just as you are, but that you are good for something, useful, necessary just as you are.